Sale or Delivery of a Controlled Substance

 - “Entrapment”: Police or a confidential informant illegally induced a person to commit a crime when the person induced was not otherwise predisposed to engage in such conduct.

 Depending on the circumstances of the arrest, any or several of these defenses or other defenses may be a legitimate way to earn a reduction or dismissal of charges.

 Anyone suspected of the sale or delivery of narcotics, drugs, or controlled substances should exercise his or her right to remain silent under the Fifth Amendment to the U.S. Constitution.
 A criminal defense attorney is usually better equipped to deal with the police.
 A skilled attorney will be able to assess the situation and determine factors that may mitigate the charges.

-Find an Attorney for a Charge of Sale or Delivery of Drugs in Miami, FL
+Find an Attorney for a Charge of Sale or Delivery of Drugs in Miami

-If you were arrested on drug charges anywhere in Miami or Miami-Dade County and charged with with the Sale or Delivery of Drugs, Narcotics or a Controlled Substance, you are likely facing a serious felony charge that could lead to a lengthy stretch in prison and thousands of dollars in fines.
-Your freedom is in jeopardy, so you should meet with our qualified criminal defense attorney at Hubbs Law today.
+If you were arrested on drug charges anywhere in Miami or Miami-Dade County and charged with the sale or delivery of drugs, narcotics, or a controlled substance, you are likely facing a serious felony charge that could lead to a lengthy stretch in prison and thousands of dollars in fines.
+Your freedom is in jeopardy, so you should meet with our qualified Miami drug crime attorneys at Hubbs Law Firm today.

-At Hubbs Law, we always offer a free initial consultation.
-Our attorney will explain your charges and the potential penalties that may be imposed if you are convicted.
-You and he can discuss possible defense strategies and he will help you understand how the process works.
+At Hubbs Law Firm, we always offer a free initial consultation.
+Our attorneys will explain your charges and the potential penalties that may be imposed if you are convicted.
+They can discuss possible defense strategies and help you understand how the process works.

-Our lawyer strives to avoid a conviction in every case.
-He knows how to scrutinize your arrest and the evidence.
-He may be able to find mistakes made during the arrest or search.
-In many cases, he is able to negotiate a reduction in charges or earn a complete exoneration.
+Our lawyers strive to avoid a conviction in every case.
+We know how to scrutinize your arrest and the evidence.
+We may be able to find mistakes made during the arrest or search.
+In many cases, we are able to negotiate a reduction in charges or earn a complete exoneration.